 Smithsonian Journeys Experts

-Fred teaches Great Lakes maritime history at Northern Michigan University and is an active consultant for numerous maritime oriented projects and programs.
-He is President of the Board of the Marquette Maritime Museum, past President of the National Board of Directors of the U.S. Life-Saving Service Heritage Association, past Vice Chair of the Michigan Port Collaborative and a former member of the Michigan Iron Industry Museum Advisory Board (Gubernatorial appointment).
+Fred teaches Great Lakes maritime history at Northern Michigan University and is an active consultant for numerous maritime projects and programs.
+He is past President of the National Board of Directors of the U.S. Life-Saving Service Heritage Association and past Vice Chair (Policy) of the Michigan Port Collaborative.
 Fred makes his home in Marquette, Michigan.
 For more information: www.frederickstonehouse.com.